 Besides personality traits, William Sheldon also defined what each somatotype looks like.

-This type can be generally described as tall and lean.
-Ectomorphs have a quick metabolism that makes it challenging for them to gain weight, both in the form of muscle and fat.
+Ectomorphs are tall and lean.
+They have a quick metabolism that makes it challenging for them to gain weight, both in the form of muscle and fat.

 They usually have a narrow chest and shoulders, and long, lean limbs.